p3price/IoT_ClassProject/README.md

 The final project outcome has little practical functionality and is nothing but a thing-a-ma-bob but the development of C++, HTML, and JavaScript code was no simple task to create such a piece.
 I was able to deepen my understanding of IoT related functionality, particularily in websocket communication, which I see as a powerful tool for further IoT related projects.

+This repository can be opened directly in VSCode and depends on the PlatformIO Extension to build the binary file to then transfer to the DOIT ESP32 Dev Board.

 The key functionalites of the system are:
   1. Establish a webpage server on the ESP32 microcontroller
   2. Allow control of a simple Red LED, a Servo motor, and an array of RGB LEDs from the webpage